LaithAli28/azure-network-protocols/README.md

 </p>
 <p>
-Observe SSH Traffic.
-Secure Shell (SSH) is used to make a secure connection from one computer to another, this ebables all communication to be encrypted or hidden.
-In the Windows virtual machine, open Wireshark and start a packet capture.
-Filter for SSH traffic only.
-Next, open PowerShell and run the command  "ssh labuser@10.0.0.5", this tells the Windows virtual machine that we want to Secure Shell (SSH) connect to the Linux Virtual Machine from the Windows Virtual Machine.
-We specified the username and private IP Address of the Linux Virtual Machine after the SSH command in order to connect our Windows Virtual Machine to the Linux Virtual Machine via Secure Shell (SSH) connection.
-Say "yes" to fingerprint and provide the Linux virtual machine credentials to successfully connect via Secure Shell (SSH).
-Secure Shell uses TCP Port: 22.
+Observe SSH Traffic: Secure Shell (SSH) is used to make a secure connection between two computers, enabling all communication to be encrypted or hidden.
+In the Windows VM, navigate back to Wireshark and start a packet capture with SSH traffic only(type "SSH" into the search bar).
+Next, go back to PowerShell and run the command  "ssh labuser@10.0.0.5".
+This tells the Windows VM that we want to Secure Shell connect to the Linux VM from the Windows VM.
+Next, say "yes" and provide the Linux VM credentials to successfully connect via SSH.
+SSH uses TCP Port 22.
  </p>
 <br />